Mahmoudz/Porto/README.md

 The Ship layer is composed of several types of code that work together to power your application:

-- **The Core Code**: This is the engine of the ship that auto-registers and auto-loads all your Container's Components to boot your Application.
+- **The Core Code**: This is the engine of the ship that auto-registers and autoload all your Container Components to boot your Application.
 It contains most of the magical code that handles everything that is not part of your business logic, and mostly contains code that facilitates development by extending the framework features.

 - **The Containers shared code**:
     - **Parent Classes**: These are the base classes of each Component in your Container.
 Adding functions to the Parent Classes makes them available in every Container, and Parents are designed to contain shared code between your Containers.
     - **Generic Classes**: These are reusable features and classes that can be used by every Container, such as Global Exceptions, Application Middleware, Global Config files, and more.

-It's important to note that all of the Container's Components must extend or inherit from the Ship layer, particularly the Parent folder.
+It's important to note that all the Container Components must extend or inherit from the Ship layer, particularly the Parent folder.

 When separating the **Core** into an external package, the Ship Parents should extend from the Core Parents (which can be named Abstract, since most of them are supposed to be Abstract Classes).
 The Ship Parents hold your custom Application shared business logic, while the Core Parents (Abstracts) hold your framework's common code.
 Essentially, anything that is not business logic should be hidden from the actual Application being developed.